VRDog28/BrowserLinux/README.md

 # BrowserLinux
-My own linux distro running in your browser
+Your own linux distro running in your browser
 ==> https://vrdog28.github.io/BrowserLinux
 # Screenshots!